Alireza-Motazedian/Regression_API_with_PostgrSQL/README.md

 df.describe()  # Quick statistics
 ```

-This hybrid approach gives you the best of both worlds - specialized database tools when needed and seamless integration with your data science workflow in notebooks.
+This hybrid workflow gives you the best of both: specialized DB tools and seamless notebook integration for data science.

 # 7. Working with PostgreSQL Database

-Unlike SQLite which uses a single file, PostgreSQL is a client-server database system that manages data internally.
-This section explains how data is stored and accessed in this project.
+Unlike SQLite, which uses a single file, PostgreSQL is a client-server system that manages data internally.
+Here's how data is stored and accessed in this project.

 ## 7.1.
 Database Storage in PostgreSQL

-When you collect and store data using this API:
+When you store data via this API:

-1. **Data Storage**: PostgreSQL stores all data in its internal directory structure, which is mounted as a Docker volume (`postgres_data:/var/lib/postgresql/data/`).
+1. **Data Storage**: PostgreSQL keeps all data in its internal directory, mounted as a Docker volume (`postgres_data:/var/lib/postgresql/data/`).

-2. **No Single Database File**: You won't see a database file in your project directory.
-Instead, PostgreSQL manages its data files internally.
+2. **No Single Database File**: There is no database file in your project directory.
+PostgreSQL manages its own data files.

-3. **Persistence**: The Docker volume ensures data persists even if containers are stopped or rebuilt.
+3. **Persistence**: The Docker volume ensures data is retained even if containers are stopped or rebuilt.

 ## 7.2.
 Accessing PostgreSQL Data

-There are multiple ways to access the stored data:
+You can access stored data in several ways:

-1. **Through API Endpoints**: Use the provided API endpoints (`/predictions`) to retrieve data.
+1. **API Endpoints**: Use `/predictions` to retrieve data.

-2. **Direct Database Access**: Connect to the PostgreSQL instance:
+2. **Direct DB Access**: Connect to PostgreSQL:
    ```
    Host: localhost
    Port: 5432